 In July 2010, we commenced a project to refurbish and upgrade the rooms and suites at Wynn Las Vegas.
 The total project budget is approximately \$83 million and is expected to be completed early in the second quarter of 2011.
-As a part of this project we will be temporarily removing floors from service which will reduce our total number of rooms available during the construction period.
+As a part of this project we are temporarily removing floors from service which reduces our total number of rooms available during the construction period.